Fantasy Earth Zero: Reception

-The release of The Ring of Dominion was a commercial failure, with low subscription rates contributing to it being sold on.
+The release of The Ring of Dominion was a commercial failure, with low subscription rates contributing to it being sold to Gamepot.
 By contrast, Fantasy Earth Zero rapidly became very popular and one of Japan's most active online games of 2007.
 Between 2007 and 2009, registered active users increased from 200,000 to 700,000.
 By July 2011, the game was supporting one million concurrent players.

 The original release met with a generally positive reception from Japanese critics, who praised its fast pace and addicting gameplay loops.
 Game Watch Impress, reviewing the version from the final beta test, called it one of the most innovative online experiences available at the time, praising its networking and gameplay loop, and looking forward to both its future game modes and its possible influence on the Japanese MMO market going forward.
 4Gamer.net, again reviewing the last beta version, enjoyed the combat loop and movement, but noted that its interface and item management might be confusing for players.

 Contemporary and retrospective of Fantasy Earth Zero were also positive, praising similar elements to its original release, but also noting mechanical improvements and positively mentioning the item billing system.
 Game Watch Impress, reviewing one year after its service started, again praised the gameplay and cited the changes implemented after The Ring of Dominion as an improvement both new and returning players would appreciate.
 4Gamer.net, writing a gameplay report on a 2007 update, noted continued mechanical additions and improvements which helped keep the game alive and interesting.
 Famitsu, writing in 2020, noted its continuity and cited it as a good experience for casual players, praising its weapon variety and variety of battle modes.

 Writing about a preview build for the press, MMORPG.com's Carolyn Koh had little commentary about the gameplay but noted "the graphics and animation look good and the music is superb".
 Christophor Rick of Gamers Daily News, also writing a preview based on the pre-release build, felt there was a lack of explanation for elements such as shops and tutorials for quick movement.
 Michael Sagoe of OnRPG, reviewing the North American release, found himself enjoying the gameplay despite not being a fan of battle-focused titles.
 PC Gamer noted its "surprising" success in Japan given its convoluted development history.